ajaydhaked/NPO/README.md

 ## Project Overview

-Social serving food delivery system is a web-based solution developed for a non-profit organization to efficiently track and manage leftover food from restaurants and hotels.
-The primary goal of this project is to reduce food wastage by redirecting excess food to NGOs, offering discounted rates to users, and facilitating voluntary donations.
+A social serving food delivery platform is a web-based solution designed for a non-profit organization.
+This platform allows customers to order food at discounted rates while simultaneously offering them the option to make voluntary donations to NGOs, supporting those in need

 **Currently hosted on [https://npo-lbiy.onrender.com/](https://npo-lbiy.onrender.com/).**